MicrosoftDocs/cpp-docs/docs/ide/read-and-understand-code-cpp.md

 ## F1 Help

-Place the cursor on or just after any type, keyword or function and press **F1** to go directly to the relevant reference topic on docs.microsoft.com. **F1** also works on items in the error list, and in many dialog boxes.
+Place the cursor on or just after any type, keyword or function and press **F1** to go directly to the relevant reference topic on Microsoft Docs. **F1** also works on items in the error list and in many dialog boxes.

 ## Class View